TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 .. sidebar:: Why two files?

-    You may wonder why you need to edit both, file :file:`ext_localconf.php` and file :file:`ext_tables.php`, to configure a plugin.
-The reason lays in the architecture of TYPO3: file :file:`ext_localconf.php` is evaluated in the frontend and file :file:`ext_tables.php` in the backend.
-Therefore, in file :file:`ext_tables.php` we add the entry to the plugin list (for the backend).
+    You may wonder why you need to edit both, file :file:`ext_localconf.php` and file :file:`Configuration/TCA/Overrides/tt_content.php`, to configure a plugin.
+The reason lays in the architecture of TYPO3: file :file:`ext_localconf.php` is evaluated in the frontend and file :file:`Configuration/TCA/Overrides/tt_content.php` in the backend.
+Therefore, in file :file:`Configuration/TCA/Overrides/tt_content.php` we add the entry to the plugin list (for the backend).
 In addition, the list of controller / action combinations is required at runtime in the frontend - and therefore this must be defined in the file file :file:`ext_localconf.php`.

     For further information, check out :ref:`Extension configuration files
     <t3coreapi:extension-configuration-files>`.

-For the definition of a plugin, the files :file:`ext_localconf.php` and :file:`ext_tables.php` have to be adjusted.
+For the definition of a plugin, the files :file:`ext_localconf.php` and :file:`Configuration/TCA/Overrides/tt_content.php` have to be adjusted.

 In :file:`ext_localconf.php` resides the definition of permitted controller action Combinations.
 Also here you have to define which actions should not be cached.
-In :file:`ext_tables.php` there is only the configuration of the plugin selector for the backend.
+In :file:`Configuration/TCA/Overrides/tt_content.php` there is only the configuration of the plugin selector for the backend.
 Let's have a look at the following two files:

 :file:`ext_localconf.php`::